Working with temporal data#

 2020-12-22

-By using strftime() function, you can use the same directives from Table 2.1 to construct and convert the datetime object to any text representation of the date and time.
-Next, we will see how this function can be used quite nicely for creating an easily understandable text based on our date and time information:
+By using the .strftime() function, you can use the same directives from Table 2.1 to construct and convert the datetime object to any text representation of the date and time.
+Below you can see how this function can be used to create an easily understandable date and time text string based on our date and time information.

 datetime.strftime(dt, custom_format)